chocolatey/docs/input/en-us/features/private-cdn.md

 ## Usage

-This is mostly automatic, but in case the feature is turned off, you may turn it on by setting the feature `downloadCache` (`choco feature enable -n downloadCache`).
+This is mostly automatic, but in case the feature is turned off, you may turn it on by setting the feature `downloadCache` (`choco feature enable --name downloadCache`).

 To see if a package has content cached on the CDN, you can run `choco info packagename` and it will give you detailed information pertaining to a package.